Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 For example, let’s consider a home decor store in South Carolina.
 With a valid resale certificate (also referred to as a reseller number, seller’s permit, exemption certificate, wholesale license, or reseller’s license), the store owner can purchase decorative items like wall art, lamps, and vases from suppliers without paying state sales tax on those transactions.
 When a retail customer visits the store and purchases a wall art piece, the retailer will charge sales tax to the customer based on the item’s full price.
 The retailer will collect the sales tax from all their transactions and periodically remit the sales tax to the South Carolina Department of Revenue.

-It’s important to know that the sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.
+It’s important to know that the sales tax exemption is only intended for inventory that will be resold and not for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.

 How to fill out the South Carolina Resale Certificate (Form ST-8A)

 Before a business starts selling products or providing taxable services, it must first get a South Carolina Retail License from the South Carolina Department of Revenue.
 The Retail License is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.
-After registering for the license, a retail license number will be provided by the Department of Revenue and will be used when filling out the Resale Certificate.
+After registering for the license, the Department of Revenue will provide a retail license number, which will be used when filling out the Resale Certificate.

 Step 1: Begin by downloading the South Carolina Resale Certificate Form ST-8A